-Looking into the General Fund five year forecast, a deficit between revenues and expenditures for existing service levels is expected to return in FY 19-20.
-The revenues also include an estimated increase in general tax revenues on new developments.
-The graph below illustrates the impact of new developments on the City's general tax revenues and the effect on its annual operating results.
-Expenditures in this graph assumed a projected overall average increase of 3% a year.
-As shown in Attachment 1, the City have set-aside sufficient available cash balance and reserve to cover the projected deficits, and with the projected tax revenues from new developments, it is projected that this new revenues will close the budget gap in FY 20-21 and will start to accumulate surplus beginning FY 21-22.
+Looking into the General Fund 5-year forecast, a deficit between revenues and expenditures for existing service levels is expected to return in FY 19-20 based upon current property, sales, and other general tax revenue trends.
+Expenditures assumed a projected overall increase at an average of 2% a year.
 The FY 19/20 projections will be further updated and refined during the adoption of the budget in June 2019.
-As the City plans its ongoing programs and services, it will need to balance its increasing cash flow requirements for legacy pension/OPEB obligation and deferred maintenance with a commitment to maintain and enhance City services.
+As the City plans its ongoing programs and services, it will need to balance its increasing cash flow requirements for legacy pension/OPEB obligation with commitment to maintain and enhance City services.
+As shown in Attachment 1, the City have sufficient available cash balance and set-aside operating reserve to cover the deficits.

-ATTACHMENTS:
+ATTACHMENT:

-- 1. City of Hercules General Fund Long-Term Financial Forecast - 2.
-Assumptions Used for the General Fund Long-Term Financial Forecast
+1. City of Hercules - General Fund Long-Term Financial Forecast